Crank (film)

-Crank is a 2006 American action film directed by Mark Neveldine and Brian Taylor (in their directorial debut).
+Crank is a 2006 American action thriller film written and directed by Mark Neveldine and Brian Taylor (in their directorial debut).
 It stars Jason Statham, Amy Smart, Jose Pablo Cantillo, Efren Ramirez and Dwight Yoakam.
-The title of the film comes from a slang word for methamphetamine.
-In the film, Chev Chelios (Statham), an LA–based British assassin, is poisoned by a synthetic drug and must keep his adrenaline flowing constantly to keep himself alive, while trying to track down the culprits responsible for poisoning him.
-It was followed by a sequel titled Crank: High Voltage.
+In the film, Chev Chelios (Statham), an LA–based American assassin, is poisoned by a synthetic drug and must keep his adrenaline flowing constantly to keep himself alive, while trying to track down the culprits responsible for poisoning him.
+It was followed by 2009 sequel; Crank: High Voltage.

 Plot

 L.A.–based Englishman Chev Chelios works as a hitman under Don "Carlito" Carlos's crime empire.
-Chelios is contracted by Carlito to kill Don Kim, a mafia boss, as members of the Triads have been encroaching on Carlito's business.
-Chelios goes to Don Kim and apparently kills him.
-In the confusion, Ricky Verona, an ambitious small-time criminal, uses the opportunity to conspire with Carlito against Chelios: Verona will kill Chelios so the Triads won't retaliate, and then take Chelios's place as Carlito's newly hired gun.
+Chelios is contracted by Carlito to kill Don Kim, a mafia boss, because members of the Triads have been encroaching on Carlito's business.
+Ricky Verona, an ambitious small-time criminal, uses the opportunity to conspire with Carlito: Verona will kill Chelios so the Triads won't retaliate, then take Chelios's place as Carlito's newly hired gun.

-While Chelios sleeps in his apartment, Verona and his brother Alex, along with several henchmen break into the apartment and inject Chelios with a Chinese synthetic drug, which inhibits the flow of adrenaline, slowing the heart and eventually killing the victim.
-Chelios wakes to find a recording left by Verona showing what he has done.
-A furious Chelios calls Doc Miles, a mafia surgeon, and Miles informs Chelios that to survive he must keep his adrenaline pumping through constant excitement and danger and is unsure if the antidote exists.
+Verona and his brother Alex break into Chelios' apartment, knock him out, and inject him with a Chinese synthetic drug, dubbed the Beijing Cocktail, which inhibits the flow of adrenaline, slowing the heart and eventually killing the victim.
+Chelios discovers what's been done and calls Doc Miles, a mafia surgeon.
+Miles informs him that to survive he must keep his adrenaline pumping and is unsure if the antidote exists.

-Chelios keeps up his adrenaline through risky and dangerous acts, which include picking fights with other gangsters and police, reckless driving and motorcycling, taking illegal drugs and synthetic epinephrine and having public sex with his girlfriend Eve.
-Chelios visits Carlito at his penthouse and asks him to help find an antidote as well as to find and kill Verona and his crew.
-Carlito says there is no antidote and only confirms that Carlito and Verona are working together.
-Carlito tells Chelios that he will use his death as a scapegoat against the Chinese.
+Chelios keeps up his adrenaline through risky acts that elicit intense emotions, including picking fights with gangsters and police, reckless driving, taking illegal drugs, and having public sex with his girlfriend Eve.
+Chelios visits Carlito for help; Carlito says there is no antidote and he and Verona are using Chelios as the scapegoat for the Triads.